Putin and Schröder: A special German-Russian friendship under attack | DW | 09.10.2020

 Russian opposition leader Alexei Navalny has described the former German chancellor as an "errand boy" who is "paid" by the Russian president.
 DW takes a look at the two men's close and enduring relationship.

-The close friendship between Putin and Schröder, often described as a "bromance," is seen by many critics as providing a vindication for Putin's increasingly autocratic control over Russian politics.
+The close friendship between Russian President Vladimir Putin and former German Chancellor Schröder, often described as a "bromance," is seen by many critics as providing a vindication for Putin's increasingly autocratic control over Russian politics.

-The friendship between Gerhard Schröder and Vladimir Putin goes back a long way.
-Many in Germany still remember a 2004 interview in which Schröder was asked whether Putin was a "flawless democrat".
+The friendship goes back a long way.
+Many in Germany still remember a 2004 interview in which Schröder was asked whether Putin was a "flawless democrat."
 To which the former Chancellor responded: "Yes, I'm convinced that he is."
 His answer was, of course, dynamite.

-The "flawless democrat", had, back in March 2004, just won 71% of the vote in Russia's presidential election and taken control of most key state institutions, made it more difficult to set up new political parties and clamped down on the activities of non-governmental organizations.
+Back in March 2004, the "flawless democrat" had just won 71% of the vote in Russia's presidential election; taken control of most key state institutions; made it more difficult to set up new political parties; and clamped down on the activities of non-governmental organizations.

-But it is clearly a different Putin that Schröder has in mind: The Vladmir Putin with whom he shares an intimate friendship.
-The Vladmir Putin who takes him on a Christmas sleigh ride in Moscow.
-And the Vladimir Putin who visits Schröder's home in Hanover to celebrate his sixtieth birthday.
+But it is clearly a different Putin that Schröder has in mind: The Vladimir Putin with whom he shares an intimate friendship.
+The Vladimir Putin who takes him on a Christmas sleigh ride in Moscow.
+And the Vladimir Putin who visits Schröder's home in Hanover to celebrate his 60th birthday.

 So as early as 2004, Schröder was willing to leap to Putin's defense and, in essence, that is the way that it has stayed.